 Major Connections: Business Administration (Business Analytics, Management & Leadership, Management Information Systems, Marketing Strategy), Communication Studies, Computer Science (Digital Arts, Statistics, Systems), Information Technologies, Recreation/Sports Leadership/Tourism Management

 Fall/Spring interns are expected to work 8-10 hours per week, summer interns are expected to work 15-20 hours per week, depending on schedule.
-Due to the ongoing COVID-19 pandemic, this internship is currently online with the option for some in-person/hands-on learning.
+This internship is currently in-person/on-site.

 Three (3) or six (6) hours of academic credit may be received for this internship.
 Students should check with their academic departments for eligibility.
 Internship hours include some evening and weekend commitments; fulfill other assigned duties; preferred participation in staff training.

 Cape Fear Community College does not discriminate on the basis of race, color, national origin, sex, disability, religion, political affiliation, sexual orientation, gender identity, veteran status, and genetic information, or age.